 Enrolling in courses:

-Please note: New ECE graduate students may register for Fall Quarter classes starting August 2017.
+Please note: Fall 2020 course registration for new ECE graduate students will take place during the summer before Fall.
+An exact date and time will be announced soon.
 New students will not have access to register for Fall Quarter classes until then.

 Additional enrollment details: